MEI Travel Banner Ad

 Best Ways to Get from Orlando Airport to Port Canaveral

 If you are up to taking public transportation, it could save you some money.
 Though, it will certainly not be the most convenient.
-Tri-Rail, Metro Rail, and Brightline have services that will get you to Downtown Miami, but you will still need additional transportation for the last mile or so to the port.
+Tri-Rail, Metro Rail, and Brightline have services that will get you to downtown Miami, but you will still need additional transportation for the last mile or so to the port.

-Parking at the Miami Cruise Port
+Miami Cruise Port Parking

-If you are driving to the Miami Cruise Port, the PortMiami cruise parking is the most convenient option available.
+If you are driving to the Miami cruise port, the PortMiami cruise parking is the most convenient option available.
 This “official” cruise parking is the only parking available at all cruise terminals.

 Designated disabled permit parking spaces are available in each of these garages.

 The Port does not own or operate any off-site parking facilities.
 Though, independent off-site parking lots can be a much cheaper option.
-This option is not the most convenient, as you will need to take a shuttle from the lots/garages in the Downtown Miami area.
+This option is not the most convenient, as you will need to take a shuttle from the lots/garages in the downtown Miami area.

 Some area options include Premier Cruise Parking and Safe Cruise Parking, which can save you over 50% a day.